 - Depending on your travel date, decide which processing time would work best for you Standard Rush or Super Rush.

-- Pick a payment method - PayPal account or a credit/debit card .
+- Pick a payment method - A credit/debit card .

 - Send us the application and our experts will check it.